Seven Cosy Wellington Bars to Hide Away in When It's Raining

 THE LIBRARY, COURTENAY PLACE

 Bibliophiles and cocktail enthusiasts alike flock to this Courtenay Place bolthole, famous for its off-the-wall book collection and scrummy drinks.
 The dimly lit space provides plenty of cosy nooks, perfect for curling up, cocktail in one hand, book in the other.
 Treat yourself to a decadent Ginger Kiss cocktail while flicking through Mills and Boon.
-Or imbibe a classic like the Through the Looking Glass while poring over some Fitzgerald.
+Or imbibe a classic like Through the Looking Glass while poring over some Fitzgerald.
 For something extra soul-warming, try a boozy hot chocolate.
 With tasty snacks and desserts to graze on as well as live music on Fridays and Sundays, The Library is the ideal place to get into someone's good books this winter.

 GOLDINGS FREE DIVE, LEEDS STREET